jcm1103/bananarama/presentation.md

  -isolation by distance with mentel test- statisticial test of correlation between two matrices (genetic and geopraphical distance) geographic distance versus genetic distance -- determine correlation based on slope value

 ## Methods
+put bioinformatic analysis here set up of our files-- what format they were in what programs we installed with the conda environment how we ran the analysis issues?

 ## Findings
 ![plot](figures/PRAW_DAPC_Final.png)